Magician (Marvel Comics): Ultimate Marvel

-Charles and Nick believe that Elliot has been messing with their minds, creating the illusion of Nick bringing him to Charles.
+Xavier and Fury believe that Elliot has been messing with their minds, creating the illusion of Fury bringing him to Xavier.
 Fury states that even if Elliot had made everyone forget, there would still be a record on file at S.H.I.E.L.D.
 The two await Elliott's arrival to confront him.
-When the jet lands, Charles asks Elliot to "come clean".
+When the jet lands, Xavier asks Elliot to "come clean".
 Xavier confronts him with the truth that his parents are not dead and that Fury never took him to the mansion.
-When everyone begins attacking him, Elliot tries to make everyone all stop and forget why they are attacking him but this tactic fails to work completely thanks to Charles' interference.
+When everyone begins attacking him, Elliot tries to make everyone all stop and forget why they are attacking him, but this tactic fails to work completely thanks to Xavier's interference.
 Elliot decides he is through playing games and that he could have made the X-Men popular but now he has to kill everyone.
 However, Elliot is unaware of Jean Grey's presence much to Elliot's surprise.

 A battle ensues, in which Magician once again summons the Brotherhood of Mutant Supremacy out of thin air.
 Magician binds the X-Men in metal and Jean fights the entire Brotherhood alone.
 Jean speaks psychically to Wolverine and obtains permission to burn away the metal binding him.
-As the battle progresses, Wolverine slowly heals and apparently kills Magician.
-Magician survives, but chooses to isolate himself, wanting to be left alone.
+As the battle progresses, Wolverine slowly heals and apparently kills Magician, making him and everything that he affected disappear.
+Magician is later revealed to have survived, but chose to isolate himself, wanting to be left alone.